RedisLabs/redislabs-docs/content/rc/subscriptions/delete-subscription.md

 aliases:
 ---

-To delete a subscription, cancel it:
+To delete a subscription:

 1. Delete all databases from the subscription.

-    The number of databases for the subscription is shown in the subscription list; that needs to be zero before you can delete the subscription.
-    {{<image filename="images/rc/subscription-list-free-no-databases.png" width="75%" alt="The number of databases is shown in the bottom, left of the subscription in the subscrption list." >}}{{< /image >}}

 2. View the subscription details.

-    If you have more than one subscription, select the target subscription from the subscription list.

-3. Select the **Overview** tab.
+3. Select the Delete button.

-    {{<image filename="images/rc/subscription-free-cancel-subscription.png" width="75%" alt="Open the Overview tab to locate the Cencel subscription button." >}}{{< /image >}}

-4. Locate and then select the **Cancel subscription** button near the bottom, right corner of the Overview details.

-    {{<image filename="images/rc/subscription-cancel-confirm-dialog.png" width="75%" alt="Select the Submit button to confirm the subscription cancellation." >}}{{< /image >}}

-5. Select the **Submit** button to confirm your choice.
+4. Confirm your choice.

 Once a subscription is deleted, it cannot be recovered.